 Image pyramid reduction and expansion

-B = impyramid(A, direction)
+B = impyramid(A,direction)

-direction can be
+direction must be a compile-time

 A is m-by-n and